-The quarter over quarter increase in selling, general and administrative expenses of \$10.0 million was primarily attributable to an increase in personnel and labor costs as a result of increased headcount and higher share-based compensation cost.
-Selling, general and administrative expenses as a percentage of revenues was 38% during the quarter ended December 31, 2018, materially consistent with that incurred during the quarter ended December 31, 2017.
+The quarter over quarter increase in selling, general and administrative expenses of \$11.8 million was primarily attributable to a \$6.7 million increase in personnel and labor costs as a result of increased headcount; as well as a \$4.2 million increase in marketing costs, primarily driven by a company-wide marketing event - FICO WORLD19 - held during the quarter ended December 31, 2019.
+Selling, general and administrative expenses as a percentage of revenues was 38% during the quarter ended December 31, 2019, consistent with that incurred during the quarter ended December 31, 2018.